PHolmesOnGit/brunch-website/README.md

 I then took the blog and edited/added to it to fit what I wanted for the website.

-Download the file as it and then once everything is set up type in your terminal flask --app flaskr run to start the local server.
+Download the file as it is and then once everything is set up type in your terminal flask --app flaskr run to start the local server.
 You may need to initialize the db before you can run the project.
 To do this just type  flask --app flaskr init-db